oracle-livelabs/goldengate/ai-agent-data-streams/create-zeroetl/create-zeroetl.md

    ![Select SQL from DB Actions menu](./images/02-05-db-actions-sql.png " ")

-6. In the SQL Worksheet, enter the following command to check the row count for the `POS_ORDER` table, and then click **Run script**.
+6. Copy and paste the following command into SQL Developer to check the row count for the `POS_ORDER` table, and then click **Run script**.

     ```
     <copy>SELECT COUNT(*) FROM YAN_POS.POS_ORDER;</copy>